-Or rather, Kevin sam w Domu, in its Polish title.
+Or rather, Kevin sam w Domu, in its Polish version.

 Poland’s Christmas obsession with Home Alone

 Yes, Poland is obsessed with Home Alone, and in many households across the country, Christmas wouldn’t truly be Christmas without the cult family movie, placed alongside other fascinatingly odd traditions.
-Since the early 1990’s, the movie airs every year at Christmas time and usually attracts between four and five million viewers (Poland has a total population of around 38 million people).
+Since the early 1990’s, the movie airs every year at Christmas time and usually attracts between four and five million viewers (out of a total population of around 38 million).

 And don’t you dare try to take that away from them.
 As Culture.pl reminds us, “in 2010, a Polish TV channel owning the rights to Home Alone made the decision not to include the film in its holiday schedule.
 Immediately, the Internet went wild with protests and comments.
 With specials defenders’ groups created on Facebook, the countless internet pleas resulted in Kevin’s triumphant return.
 It actually became the biggest TV hit of the 2010 holiday season.”

 Many foreigners or outsiders have trouble understanding why people in Poland are so fond of that particular film.
 The tradition dates back to the early 1990’s during the years following the fall of communism.

 “When the blockbuster first hit the cinema, and then the TV screens across Poland in the 1990’s, it was a revelation and a must-see picture for all kids.
 For those of us born in the last years of Poland’s communist regime, all things American were an object of worship”, wrote Polish film critic Bartosz Staszczyszyn, who bills Home Alone as “Poland’s Christmas Carol of the contemporary era”.